-Host of Central City Underground, The Devil You Know
+Host of Central City Underground, Don’t Blink

-Host of Stuff I Learned Yesterday, Triplecast
+Host of Maid of Steel, Stuff I Learned Yesterday, Triplecast

 A Financial Advisor by trade, John’s degree is in Radio, Television, and Motion Pictures so he finally gets the chance to use it correctly as a podcaster!
 He has been a North Carolinian for his whole life and is thrilled to be married to an amazing lady and they have four pretty awesome kids.
 His love of all things pop culture originated in 1977 with Star Wars and has only grown since then.
 A self-admitted superhero junkie, he is longing for the day when his own superpowers are discovered and he has his own part in saving the world.
 His Golden Spiral Media claim-to-fame is winning second place in the Cutting The Cable Podcast’s Mission Impossible contest, oh, and part-time hosting of Stuff I Learned Yesterday, of course.